Field Validation Table (FVT): A Test Design Technique for Field Validation

 Table 2: Application-specific table for field validation

-• Automation will become easy using this table.
+• Automation will be easy using this table.

 • Defect leakage can be avoided or prevented by creating this table during the early stages of the project.